jimburton/sudoku/README.md

 **1.3** Our job is to solve puzzles.
 So, it would be handy to know when a puzzle is solved or not.
-We say that a puzzle is solved if there are no blank cells left to be filled in anymore.
-Implement the following
+We say that a puzzle is solved if there are no blank cells left.
+Implement the following function:
-function:

 ```haskell
   isSolved :: Puzzle -> Bool